ocp-power-automation/ocs-upi-kvm/README.md

 # Overview

-Provide scripts enabling the automation of OCS-CI on IBM Power Servers, including the ability to create an OCP cluster, run OCS-CI tests, and destroy OCS (and OCP).
-OCS-CI provides a deployment option to install OpenShift Container Storage on the given worker nodes based on Red Hat Ceph Storage.

-Parameters related to the definition of the cluster such as the OpenShift Version and the number and size of worker nodes are specified via environment variables to the scripts listed below.
+This project provides scripts to create an OpenShift cluster, to deploy OpenShift Container Storage on that cluster, and to enable the project ocs-ci for testing purposes on Power Servers.
+Environment variables are used to specify parameters such as the OpenShift Version, the OpenShift Container Storage Version, and the number and size of worker nodes.

-The goal of this project is to provide the primitives that are needed to enable OCS-CI on Power Servers.
-These scripts form a framework for the development and validation of OpenShift clusters and operators.

-This project utilizes KVM to create a OpenShift Cluster running in VMs.
-This project runs on baremetal servers as well as PowerVM and PowerVS based servers provided that a large enough LPAR is allocated.
+This project utilizes libvirt/KVM to create a OpenShift Cluster running in VMs on a single Linux ppc64le server.

-## User Requirements
+## User Setup

-This project may be run by non-root users with **sudo** authority.
-*passwordless* sudo access should be enabled, so that the scripts don't prompt for a password.
+This project is intended to be run unattended, so that it may be used in automated test frameworks like Jenkins and cron.
+This project may be run by non-root users with **passwordless sudo** authority, so that scripts don't prompt for the root password when installing packages and performing other privileged operations.
 A helper script is provided for this purpose at **scripts/helper/set-passwordless-sudo.sh**.
-There are no command arguments for this script and it should be run once during initial setup.
+There are no command arguments for this script and it should be run once during initial setup which includes cloning this project and placing a few files as described below.

-*Note: Non-root users must use the **sudo** command with **virsh** to see VMs*
+*Note: When debugging or monitoring, non-root users must use the **sudo** command with **virsh** to see VMs*

 ## Scripts